 The germans activate Hrem´Yache and the 2 recce counters there attack Ostrog West:

 The Soviets accept battle and commit the 2 counters from nieghbouring locations (Ostrog North & Ostrog South).
-Battle is joined in an attack-defence scenario (defence line).
+Battle is joined in an attack-defence scenario (defence line) with 500 points per side.
 The soviets would benefit from their trench level 1.

 The battle was fought this past sunday, and ended in a extremely slim german victory.
 For 2 complete turns, the germans were on the verge of their BR limit.
 And they took 4 (four) additional BR counters.
 But luck provided those 4 counters were: Aircraft /mine strike / Aircarf / Breakdown.
 Against such luck, there is nothing the soviets can do